Spring Training Trip 2010

 Orlando

-Hernandez, the pitcher born in Cuba in either 1965 or 1969, recently
+Cuba in either 1965 or 1969, recently

 signed a minor league contract with the Rangers.
 I spotted El Duque in the dugout: